Refining the Adaptivity Notion in the Huge Object Model: Introduction

-We show that every two consecutive models in the above hierarchy have an exponential separation, which means that there is a property that requires $\Omega(\poly(n))$ queries for $\eps$-test in the first model (for some fixed $\eps$), but is also $\eps$-testable using $O\left(\poly\left(\eps^{-1}\right) \log n\right)$ queries in the second model (for every $\eps > 0$).
-Moreover, our upper bounds always have one-side error, while the lower bounds apply for both one-side and two-side error algorithms.
+We show that every two consecutive models in the above hierarchy have an exponential separation, which means that there is a property that requires $\Omega(\poly(n))$ queries for an $\eps$-test in the first model (for some fixed $\eps$), but is also $\eps$-testable using $O\left(\poly\left(\eps^{-1}\right) \log n\right)$ queries in the second model (for every $\eps > 0$).
+Moreover, our upper bounds always have one-sided error, while the lower bounds apply for both one-sided and two-sided error algorithms.
+The exact relationship between the weak and the strong limited memory models remains open, however.

+We believe that investigating limited adaptiveness models can apply to other areas where there are two ``query scales''.
+That is, when investigating a model takes into account collections of objects that are restricted both in the way that whole objects are obtained and in the access model \emph{inside} each obtained object.
+For example, one could think of a distributed computing scenario where the communication between the nodes follows a LOCAL or a CONGEST scheme (see \cite{peleg2000distributed}), but additionally each node holds a ``large'' input from which it may only perform sub-linear time computation \emph{between} the communication rounds.